Biblioranking fundamental physics: Conclusions

-In section~\ref{AuthorRank} we apply the new metrics to authors.
-Traditional metrics shown in table~\ref{tab:Npap} are dominated by experimentalists who write more than 100 papers per year in collaborations with 3000 authors.
-Considering instead the number of individual citations, the list in table~\ref{tab:Icit} becomes dominated by theorists, especially those very active in relatively recent times.
+In \secc{AuthorRank} we apply the new metrics to authors.
+Traditional metrics shown in \tabl{Npap} are dominated by experimentalists who write more than 100 papers per year in collaborations with more than 2000 authors.
+Considering instead the number of individual citations, the list in \tabl{Icit} becomes dominated by theorists, especially those very active in relatively recent times.
 Restricting to recent papers, the list includes some authors from fields that tend produce many publications (tens per author per year).
 Less surprisingly, the list includes authors who produce useful tools for collider experiments, which are presently very active.
-Ranking authors trough their PaperRank, the all-time list in table~\ref{tab:PR} is dominated by theorists (such as Weinberg, Schwinger, Feynman, Gell Mann) that produced seminal papers after \inspire started, despite the overall rate of papers and citations was a factor of few smaller than now (fig.\fig{arxivtrends}).
+Ranking authors trough their PaperRank, the all-time list in \tabl{PR} is dominated by theorists (such as Weinberg, Schwinger, Feynman, Gell Mann) that produced seminal papers after \inspire started, despite the overall rate of papers and citations was a factor of few smaller than now (\fig{arxivtrends}).
 On the other hand, the recent-time list does not change significantly: the PaperRank is strongly correlated to the number of individual citations, becoming a better metric only on longer time-scales.

-Due to this limitation, we developed the AuthorRank.
-Table~\ref{tab:AR} shows the result: authors such as Dirac and Einstein now appear in the top of the list, despite having few papers with few citations.
-The right columns of table~\ref{tab:AR} shows recent authors listed weighting citations according to the all-time AuthorRank of citing authors.
+Due to this limitation, we developed the AuthorRank. \Tabl{AR} shows the result: authors such as Dirac and Einstein now appear in the top of the list, despite having few papers with few citations.
+The right columns of \tabl{AR} shows recent authors listed weighting citations according to the all-time AuthorRank of citing authors.

-Table~\ref{tab:CCA} lists authors according to their CitationCoin $\CC$: this metric rewards authors who attract the interest of others by writing above-average papers, and penalising those that write many below-average papers (or many recent papers, as papers need decades to be recognized in terms of number of citations).
-The right columns of table~\ref{tab:CCA} again restrict the list to recent times.
+\Tabl{CCA} lists authors according to their Citation-coin $\CC$: this metric rewards authors who attract the interest of others by writing above-average papers, and penalising those that write many below-average papers (or many recent papers, as papers need decades to be recognized in terms of number of citations).
+The right columns of \tabl{CCA} again restrict the list to recent times.

+All our lists of authors also show the medals and prizes received by the various authors: this shows that the non-traditional metrics agree much better than traditional metrics with the opinions of the various panels (of course an unknown correlation between bibliometrics and prize awards may still be present).

-The right panel of figure \ref{fig:Correlations} shows the correlations among indicators for authors.
+The right panel of \fig{Correlations} shows the correlations among indicators for authors.
 The metrics we propose are fairly uncorrelated with traditional metrics and among each other.